Mu Sochua (MSW '81) on advocating for human rights in Cambodia

-Mu Sochua (MSW '81) came to the UC Berkeley School of Social Welfare in 1981 wanting to make a difference.
-Three decades later, that “difference” is a tangible set of accomplishments that run the gamut from social worker to political powerhouse.
+Mu Sochua (MSW '81) came to Berkeley Social Welfare in 1981 wanting to make a difference.
+Three decades later, that difference is a tangible set of accomplishments that run the gamut from social worker to political powerhouse.

 Sochua grew up in a wealthy family in Cambodia.
 Her father was the owner of a private airline, and Sochua grew up a privileged household, trained at the best schools.

 But her life changed suddenly with the beginning of the Cambodian Campaign, a military operation carried out by the U.S. and Vietnam to root out Viet Cong rebels in Cambodia.
 The result was increasing violence in Cambodia, and Sochua’s worried parents put her on a plane headed for Paris in 1973.
 But although she was then safe from the violence in Cambodia, her parents were not.
 Her mother disappeared after a visit to the U.S. in 1974; her father died of malnutrition in 1979.

 Her painful past drove her to want to help those from her war torn country.
 She received a scholarship from UC Berkeley and while studying for her MSW, Sochua did fieldwork at the Alameda County Health Care Services, Asian Program in Oakland during 1979-80.
 Her second year placement was at the YMCA in the Tenderloin District of San Francisco, with the Cambodian Project.

 “It is a very Cambodian way of thinking not to be egotistic,” Sochua told the SF Chronicle in an article about Cambodian refugees in 1979.
 “Once you are safe, you have to think of the people who suffer…It is a common feeling that we all share.”